WaZeR-Adrien/LightFramework/README.md

-# LightFramework
+# Lightwork
-My LightFramework is a framework for the web development (base of website MVC)
+Lightwork is a light framework that i created for the web development (base of website MVC)